Chinese Buddhism

-Chinese Buddhism or Han Buddhism (汉传佛教 (漢傳佛教)) is a Chinese form of Mahayana Buddhism and is the largest institutionalized religion in mainland China.
-As of 2017, there are an estimated 185 to 250 million Chinese Buddhists in the People's Republic of China.
-It is also a major religion in Taiwan, Singapore, and Malaysia, as well as among the Chinese diaspora.
+Chinese Buddhism, alternatively Han Chinese Buddhism or Han Buddhism (汉传佛教 (漢傳佛教)) is a Sinicized form of Mahayana Buddhism, which draws on the Chinese Buddhist canon as well as numerous Chinese traditions.
+It is the largest institutionalized religion in mainland China.
+As of 2020, there are an estimated 42 to 53 million Chinese Buddhists in the People's Republic of China.
+It is also a major religion in Taiwan and Singapore, as well as among the Chinese diaspora.

 Buddhism was first introduced to China during the Han dynasty (206 BCE – 220 CE).
 It was promoted by multiple emperors, especially during the Tang dynasty (618–907 CE), which helped it spread across the country.
-The translation of a large body of Indian Buddhist scriptures into Chinese and the inclusion of these translations (along with Taoist and Confucian works) into a Chinese Buddhist canon had far-reaching implications for the dissemination of Buddhism throughout the East Asian cultural sphere, including Korea, Japan, and Vietnam.
-Chinese Buddhism also developed various unique traditions of Buddhist thought and practice, including Tiantai, Huayan, Chan, Pure Land, and Esoteric Buddhism.
+The translation of a large body of Indian Buddhist scriptures with the inclusion of originally composed Chinese works based on Taoist and Confucian interpretations and influence of the time was compiled in a vast text referred to as Chinese Buddhist open canon and was foundational in creating, what is known as indigenous Chinese Buddhism.
+This form of Buddhism due to embracing local customs, rites, rituals and folk religion had a far-reaching impact for the dissemination of Buddhism throughout the countries of the East Asian cultural sphere, such as North Korea, South Korea, Japan, and Vietnam.
+Chinese Buddhism also developed various unique traditions of Buddhist thought and practice, including Tiantai, Huayan, Chan, Pure Land, and Zhenyan Buddhism.

-From its inception, Chinese Buddhism has been influenced by pre-existing Chinese religions and philosophy, especially Confucianism and Taoism, but also Chinese folk religion.
-The Chinese Buddhist canon also draws from those traditions and their rituals.